porrey/max1704x/README.md

     uint8_t threshold = FuelGauge.getThreshold();
     FuelGauge.setThreshold(--threshold);

-Portions of this document are taken directly from the Maxim data-sheet for the MAX17043/MAX17044.
+Portions of this document are taken directly from the Maxim datasheet for the MAX17043/MAX17044.
 To see the full details the data sheet can be found at [https://datasheets.maximintegrated.com/en/ds/MAX17043-MAX17044.pdf](https://datasheets.maximintegrated.com/en/ds/MAX17043-MAX17044.pdf).